Git vs Perforce for Unreal and Unity projects

 About Git

-Git is an open source version control system and the most popular among developers.
-Git is so popular because of GitHub, a cloud service for storing source code based on the Git system.
-It is a distributed version control system.
-You have an exact copy of the files on the server on your computer.
-Git was introduced by Linus Torvalds in 2005 to aid in the development of the Linux kernel.
+Git is a widely used open source version control system, particularly popular with game developers.
+Its popularity is largely due to GitHub, a cloud-based platform for storing and managing source code using Git.
+As a distributed version control system, Git allows users to maintain an identical copy of repository files both on their local machine and on the server.
+Linus Torvalds introduced Git in 2005 to facilitate the development of the Linux kernel.

 About Perforce

-Perforce is a proprietary version control system that is very popular in the AAA game development world.
-It is centralized, which means you are always connected to the server.
-Perforce was introduced in 1995, 10 years before Git.
-Perforce is maintained and distributed by Perforce Software, who also provide project and asset management solutions in addition to their version control system.
+Perforce is a proprietary version control system widely used in the AAA game development industry.
+Unlike Git, it operates on a centralized model, requiring a constant connection to the server.
+First introduced in 1995, a decade before Git, Perforce is developed and distributed by Perforce Software, which also offers project and asset management solutions in addition to its version control system.

 References